nutanix/libvfio-user/README.md

 API
 ===

-Currently there is one, single-threaded, library context per device, however the application can employ any form of concurrency needed.
-In the future we plan to make libvfio-user multi-thread safe.
+The API is currently documented via the [libvfio-user header file](./include/libvfio-user.h), along with some additional [documentation](docs/).

 The library (and the protocol) are actively under development, and should not yet be considered a stable API or interface.

-The API is currently documented via the [libvfio-user header file](./include/libvfio-user.h), along with some additional [documentation](docs/).
+The API is not thread safe, but individual `vfu_ctx_t` handles can be used separately by each thread: that is, there is no global library state.

 Mailing List & Chat
 ===================